Trial delayed for man accused of killing father, daughter while texting and driving

 According to a crash report, both of their vehicles were parked on the side of the highway in the northbound lanes.
 While attempting to refill the gas, Bowers struck both victims and both of their vehicles with his 2008 Nissan Versa.

-A 10-year-old, 6-year-old and 1-year-old in Madora's vehicle when the crash occurred were not inured.
+A 10-year-old, 6-year-old and 1-year-old in Madora’s vehicle when the crash occurred were not injured.

 According to the report, Bowers admitted he "was texting a girl on his cell phone as he was driving down the roadway and didn't see the vehicles or pedestrians."